roy-cruz/PURSUE-scikithep/README.md

 # PURSUE Scikit-HEP Session

-This repository holds the lecture notes that will be used in the PURSUE Scikit-HEP tutorial.
+This repository holds the lecture notes and the setup instructions that will be used in the PURSUE Python in HEP tutorial.
 The notes are based on the following material:
 * [HSF Scikit-HEP Tutorial](https://hsf-training.github.io/hsf-training-scikit-hep-webpage/)
 * [CoDaS-HEP 2023 Columnar Data Analysis Session](https://github.com/ioanaif/columnar-data-analysis-codas-hep-2023) (Project notebook)
 * [HSF Uproot Tutorial](https://masonproffitt.github.io/uproot-tutorial/)